eusouregislima/tasks-and-timer/README.md

 Date-fns was very helpful in manipulating dates.

-Switch made my code cleaner along with Default Layout and Default
+Switch made my code cleaner along with Default Layout and Default Theme.

-Theme.

-Responsive design is still a problem to be solved soon.
+The responsive part was easier than I thought.

 ## Open tasks

-:memo: Responsiveness
+A web project is never completed, it is abandoned!

 ## Developers e contributors